How Budgero Zero Knowledge Architecture Works

 Conclusion

-Budgero’s encryption design is built around proven algorithms (AES-256-GCM, Argon2) and a zero-knowledge model where your keys never leave your device.
+Budgero’s encryption design is built around proven algorithms (AES-256-GCM, PBKDF2-HMAC-SHA256) and a zero-knowledge model where your keys never leave your device.

 The result: